ahope1/Galactic-Hitchhiker/original-hex/README.md

 The contents of that file are identical to the contents of the file named *ghpart1.hex* inside the zip archive attached to [this linked post](https://stardot.org.uk/forums/viewtopic.php?p=61073#p61073) on the Stardot forum, which is where I first found the game.

-Now [see the disassembly](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/disassembly) of this machine code.
+Now [see the disassembly](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/disassembly) of the machine code.